|

 with 150grit paper before shipped.

-sample to a local paint store for advice and testing.
-Spraying on the finish is the best but brushing
+to a local paint store for advice and testing.
+Spraying on the finish is the

 DOVETAIL DRAWER BOXES: